bertjan/crypto-rates/README.md

 # crypto-rates
-Small Spring Boot example project that fetches data from an API, stores it in a DB and provides a REST interface for the data
+Small Spring Boot example project that fetches data from an API, stores it in a DB and provides a REST interface for the data.

+This app depends on a Postgres server running on localhost.

+(re)start Postgres via Docker:
+* `docker stop postgres`
+* `docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -d -p 5432:5432 postgres`

+connect to Postgres via Docker:
+* `docker exec -it postgres psql -h localhost -U postgres`